Bear Mountain Activities: 10+ Activities for a Perfect Day

 Where is Bear Mountain State Park?

-With so much history in this one area of the Hudson Valley, it’s no wonder that this state park is a favorite for thousands of visitors each year.
+With so much history and natural beauty in this one area of the Hudson Valley, it’s no wonder that this state park is a favorite for thousands of visitors each year, especially New Yorkers.

-Rising from the west side of the Hudson River, this location is a favorite for hikers and general sight-seers who marvel at the views of the nearby Bear Mountain Bridge and the Hudson River Valley.
+Rising from the west side of the Hudson River, this location is a favorite for hikers and outdoor enthusiasts who marvel at the breathtaking views of the nearby Bear Mountain Bridge and the Hudson River Valley.

 3006 Seven Lakes Drive